Dr Jo Appleby

 Appleby, J. In press.
 Bodies and burials: the contribution of Bronze Age human remains.
 In Roberts, B. (ed.)
 A Research Agenda for the British Bronze Age.
 London: Trustees of the British Museum.

-Appleby, J. & Miracle, P. In press.
+Appleby, J. & Miracle, P. 2013.
 Sacred Spaces – Sacred Species: Zooarchaeological Perspectives on Ritual Uses of Caves.
 In Moyes, H. (ed.)
-Journeys into the Dark Zone: A Cross-Cultural Perspective on Caves as Sacred Spaces.
+Sacred Darkness: A Global Perspective of the Ritual Uses of Caves, pp.275-284.
 Boulder: University Press of Colorado.

 Appleby, J., Seetah, T.K.
 Calaon, D., Caval, S., Pluskowski, A., Lafleure, J.F., Janoo, A. and Teelock, V. Online, early view.
 The non-adult cohort from Le Morne cemetery, Mauritius: a snap shot of early life and death after abolition.
 International Journal of Osteoarchaeology. doi: 10.1002/oa.2259